-Car ownership provides insights into the number of private vehicles per capita and can serve as a proxy for understanding transport patterns the selected metropolises, the average car ownership stands at 435 cars per 1000 inhabitants, notably lower than the European Union average of 560 vehicles per 1000 inhabitants.
+per capita (kg per capita), wastewater collection coverage (% of population), renewable energy use and days of strong and very strong heat the selected metropolises, the average car ownership stands at 435 cars per 1000 inhabitants, notably lower than the European Union average of 560 vehicles per 1000 inhabitants.
 This discrepancy might offer insights into the quality of the public transportation systems in the sampled metropolises.
 Only three metropolises-Upper Silesian-Zagłębie Metropolis (Katowice), Rome Metropolitan Area and the Metropolitan City of Turin-surpass the regional average in terms of the impact of cars on air quality and carbon emissions.

-to achieving decarbonisation objectives and are also closely tied to improved quality of life and well-being.
+&lt;sup>7 The environmental sustainability dimension is made of eight indicators: air quality, carbon emissions (CO2 per capita), car ownership, green space (sq. meter per capita), waste generated to achieving decarbonisation objectives and are also closely tied to improved quality of life and well-being.
 Among the sampled metropolises, five boast green areas that comprise at least 50% of their total land area.
 On average, these metropolises have a green space share of 46%, slightly surpassing the European and their environmental impact.
 In average of 42% (European Environment Agency, 2022).